coderkarthiko/dl2/README.md

 ![](backpropagation.png)

 # dl2.py - an even better neural network library
-dl2.py is a much better version of dl.py.
+dl2.py is a much better version of dl.py but it's still quite simple.
 It's a neural network library which supports multi-layer perceptrons (the vanilla neural networks), convolutional neural networks (neural nets used for visual processing) and gradient descent optimizers.
 I've implemented all matrix operations (forward and backward pass in a neural net) using NumPy.
 We can implement almost any ML algorithm using dl2.py.

 #### Things I've learnt and challenges I faced -
-1. In order to understand neural networks I had to learn multivariable calculus and some linear algebra - ML involves convex optimization and a whole LOT of matrices...I realized that "learning" in "machine learning" simply reduces to optimizing an objective function!
+1. In order to understand neural networks I had to learn multivariable calculus and some linear algebra - ML involves convex optimization and a whole LOT of matrices...I realized that "learning" in "machine learning" simply reduces to optimizing an objective function.
 At first, my library was very simple.
 But overtime, I've added more things to it as I learnt new things.

 2. My library was very slow and I wanted to see how well it performed at classifying images in the cifar10 dataset (a dataset of 60000 images) but it was VERY slow.
 Then I discovered Numba, which sped up NumPy.
 It improved the speed of training neural nets by an order of magnitude!
-I then implemented LeNet5 (one of the first neural nets used for handwritten character recognition) to classify images from the cifar10 dataset (see last section) and it achieved an accuracy of 60 %.
+I then implemented LeNet5 (one of the first neural nets used for handwritten character recognition) using dl2 to classify images from the cifar10 dataset (see last section) and it achieved an accuracy of 60 %.

 ![](cnnforward.png)

-3. Convolutional neural networks are simply sparse multi-layer perceptrons.
+3. Convolutional neural networks are simply sparsely connected multi-layer perceptrons.
 If convolution layers are fully-connected we will be able to learn more features but the number of operations to get through a single convolution layer will explode.
 Once I understood how CNNs worked, I benchmarked the performace of the same CNN architecture with different optimizers (see CNN-MLP-benchmarks-dl2.ipynb).

 ![](conv_forward.png)